Popular French Sour Beer Breweries to Try

 Conclusion

 The world of French sour beers is exciting and still growing.
-I’ve really enjoyed seeing how breweries are taking traditional ideas and making them new.
-Whether you’re new to sours or a big fan, there’s so much to explore in France.
-From the experimental brews of La Débauche to the fruity twists of Hoppy Road, these breweries are showing what French wild ales can be.
-I encourage everyone to seek out these unique beers and experience the passion behind them.
-It’s a taste of France you won’t forget.
+I’ve really enjoyed seeing how breweries are taking traditional ideas and somehow making them new, not just repeating them.
+Whether you’re new to sours or you’re already a big fan, there’s so much to get into in France, in a really real way.
+From the experimental brews from La Débauche to the fruity twists you get with Hoppy Road, these breweries are showing us what French wild ales can become.
+I encourage everyone to hunt down these particular beers and taste the obsession behind them.
+It’s that flavor of France that you just won’t forget.

 Frequently Asked Questions